Best Restaurants in Seattle

 Pike Place Chowder

 Stop any Seattleite on the street, ask them where to get lunch, and 9 times out of 10 the answer will be “Pike Place Chowder.”
-Among its many accolades, Pike Place Chowder has been inducted into the Great Chowder Cook-Off Hall-of-Fame, won People’s Choice Award (twice) at the West Coast Chowder Cook-Off, and been dubbed the “Nation’s Best Clam Chowder” three years in a row.
+Among its many accolades, Pike Place Chowder earned a spot in the Great Chowder Cook-Off Hall-of-Fame, won People’s Choice Award (twice) at the West Coast Chowder Cook-Off, and claimed the title the “Nation’s Best Clam Chowder” three years in a row.

 Don’t be intimidated by the lines, they move fast and the chowder is worth it.
 Order the New England Clam Chowder (bread bowl is a must) to experience a true Seattle delicacy.
 Or, if you can’t decide which flavor to try, get the Sampler and savor 4-8 chowders.

-Pro tip: seating at the Pike Place Market location is limited, so grab your order and walk next-door to Rachel’s Ginger Beer.
+Pro tip: seating at the Pike Place Market location is limited.
+We recommend grabbing your order and walking next-door to Rachel’s Ginger Beer.
 Rachel’s has lots of seating and allows outside food as long as you order a drink.

 Oriental Mart & Kitchenette